ellie-commons/communique/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)

 # Updating behind the scenes

-Commnunique is now in development again, and is undergoing changes behind the scenes to update the dependencies and use the latest platform capabilities.
+> Communique is now in development again, and is undergoing changes behind the scenes to update the dependencies and use the latest platform capabilities.
 Watch this space for more.
 ---

 <p align="center">